 Royal Fireworks has another significance; in the pre-industrial world in which a key source of entertainment and information came from reading books and newspapers, the most spectacular humanmade thing one could expect to see was a royal fireworks display.
 In the modern world, of course, this is a minor spectacle.
 I also very much like the work of W. Hollar, a seventeenth-century etcher (possibly the best of the period save for Rembrandt), and I always enjoyed his 1666 large etching of a royal fireworks display in London.

 In the end, company names are designed either to give an ego boost to someone whose name is used or to create a perhaps striking and certainly easily-remembered identity that does not conflict with anyone else’s.
 Royal Fireworks seemed distinctive enough to be remembered and unusual enough that no one else would use it.
-But for those who understand, Royal Fireworks was also meant to convey a sense of what we consider awesome.
-And our logo is a hint to those who think about it that we are looking back with reverence to the learning, lore, pace of life, human interaction, and many (but by no means all) of the values of previous generations.
+But for those who understand, Royal Fireworks is also meant to convey a sense of what we consider exceptional—which is what we strive to achieve in everything that we do.